DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP015.md

 # IDISP015
-## Member should not return created and cached instance.
+## Member should not return created and cached instance

 | Topic    | Value
 | :--      | :--